Affiliate marketing is a word game.

 This swipe file might contain award-winning copy from 1945, ads, radio spots, etc. It's a collection of marketing and copywriting done right, and it's inspiration and direction in a time of need.

 A swipe file can contain many marketing examples, including swipe copy.
 For affiliate marketers, swipe copy is a crucial piece to that puzzle.

-Swipe copy is ‘copy-and-paste' copywriting that you provide to your affiliates to make marketing your product much more straightforward.
+Swipe copy is “copy-and-paste” copywriting you provide to your affiliates to make marketing your product much more straightforward.
 There are many methods and reasons to create copy for your affiliates.
-We're going to focus on swipe copy written for seamless branding amongst multiple affiliate marketers.
+Here, we're going to focus on swipe copy written for seamless branding among multiple affiliate marketers.

 While the copy often gets described as copy-and-paste, it's important to encourage your affiliates to adjust and rewrite it in their own words.
 You don't want your marketers to use the same exact wording, the same exact messaging, and assume they are speaking to the exact same audience as you!
 Personality sells, and it's also the first thing to be watered down when someone aimlessly uses another's words.

 What you want to give affiliate marketers is a guide.
 Photos, bullet lists, and the general overview of the audience they're marketing to (and what moves them).
 At the very least, your swipe file should include a few examples of successful copy for your product, main points of interest, and statistics, or any other information that would improve marketing.

 The answer is yes.
 You should absolutely have a guideline or example for anyone promoting your product.

 Swipe copy helps you keep messaging in line when it comes to your product.
 It also gives your affiliate marketers an added bit of help so they're not scrambling to promote a product without enough information.
 Think of it like a press kit or a template.